-Healthcare organizations use separate secure messaging systems for patient communications.
+Healthcare organisations use separate secure messaging systems for patient communications.
 These systems are designed to protect sensitive PHI within these communications.
 Still, employees can inadvertently share and misuse PHI internal communications platforms like Microsoft Teams.
-Therefore, many healthcare organizations have found that they need to capture, monitor, and retain such communications.
-By doing so, they can identify risky behaviors quickly and respond to investigations or audits as needed.
+Therefore, many healthcare organisations have found that they need to capture, monitor, and retain such communications.
+By doing so, they can identify risky behaviours quickly and respond to investigations or audits as needed.

 Microsoft Teams helps enhance workforce productivity, and it can integrate with many apps and other programs.
-For healthcare organizations, the data sharing these integrations enable can include PHI, which creates compliance risk.
-If your organization is among the HIPAA-covered businesses looking to adopt Microsoft Teams, here are three things to keep in mind about using the platform and staying in compliance with HIPAA:
+For healthcare organisations, the data sharing these integrations enable can include PHI, which creates compliance risk.
+If your organisation is among the HIPAA-covered businesses looking to adopt Microsoft Teams, here are three things to keep in mind about using the platform and staying in compliance with HIPAA:

 1. You can configure Microsoft Teams to support HIPAA security and privacy requirements